gpwolfe/data-lake/README.md

 * Submit a pull request to the `submit` branch of this repository

 Once you have created a dataset submission or request, we will correspond with you through the GitHub issue or pull request interface.

+## Helpful links

+[Property definitions from colabfit-tools to use as examples](https://github.com/colabfit/colabfit-tools/blob/master/colabfit/tools/property_definitions.py), should you need to create your own.

+For more information, please contact Prof. Ellad Tadmor at support@colabfit.org.